Video with transparency in Chrome, Edge, Firefox, Safari, iOS and Android, circa 2022

 Now that Safari added support for .webm

-, you might be wondering why we’re making another version of the video at all.
-In my tests, Safari’s support of .webm
+, you might be wondering why we're making another version of the video.
+Unfortunately, in my tests, Safari's .webm

 Why not use an .mp4

 with an alpha channel?
-That’s what we’re going to do, but it’s not the traditional H.264 video you may be familiar with.
+We will do that, but it's not the traditional H.264 video you may be familiar with.

-After a little online research, you may incorrectly discover the .mp4
+After some online research, you may incorrectly discover the .mp4

 (or .webm